mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

 I want to learn how to read Japanese.
 Over the past 2 years, I've studied Hiragana, Katakana, Kanji, and vocab words.
-I'm not moving super fast - but I'm consistently doing it (just past 800 days in a row!).
-I know 549 kanji and 1,711 vocab words according to my wkstats page.
+I'm not moving super fast - but I'm consistently doing it (just passed 800 days in a row!).
+I know 549 kanji and 1,711 vocab words according to my [wkstats page](https://www.wkstats.com).

-I have recently started trying to learn grammar so I can put some of this kanji / vocab to use and start reading some easy sentences.
+I have recently started trying to learn grammar so I can put some of this kanji / vocab to use.
+I want to start reading some easy sentences.
 As part of that, I really liked the idea of [sentence mining](https://www.tofugu.com/japanese/japanese-sentence-study/).

-The gist of it is I want to find thousands of sentences and add them to a some tool that I can then review them over and over until I can understand them very well.
+The gist of it is: I want to find thousands of sentences and add them to some tool so that I can then review them over and over until I can understand them very well.

 With that number of sentences - there's no way I can review them all every day.